- Only use this method if you are content to

 not refrigerate them.
 Ideally the eggs should be stored where there is

-days or under is even better.
+ten days or more, the hatchability rate has dropped steeply.
 Store them in an egg carton or other safe

 container with the pointy end pointing down.
-I have read the advice to
+I have read advice to

 slightly shift the eggs or the angle of the carton they are in each day